CHANNILLO

 “That is correct,” Lenora said.

-The pair traded a defeated look and returned their attention to him.
-“We may have to call His Majesty King Behemoth for this.”
+The pair traded a resigned look.
+Finally, Lenora spoke, “We may have to call His Majesty King Behemoth for this.”

 “He was there.
 We only arrived after the fact,” Lenora said.